 Is hemp a good solution for climate change?

 Hemp is a great solution to climate change.
-Hemp is super easy to farm, It requires very little water, can be grown in any climate, and is naturally resistant to pesticides.
+Hemp is super easy to farm, it requires very little water, can be grown in any climate, and is naturally resistant to pesticides.

 We’ve outlined how hemp can help clear the air, but it can also eradicate harmful toxins in the air by absorbing them.
 The plant was even used following the nuclear disaster at Chernobyl to help remove radioactive strontium and caesium.

 Hemp is an all-terrain plant meaning it can withstand any environment and climate.
 The plant has deep roots that hold the soil together and prevent erosion.
 The stems and leaves are brimming with nutrients, so as the plant grows and sheds, the leaves are absorbed into the earth.
-When this happens the soil soaks up the nutrients which replenish the earth and provide the promise of better yields in the future.
+When this happens, the soil soaks up the nutrients which replenish the earth and provide the promise of better yields in the future.

-Hemp and all of its entities and byproducts are so much more than just CBD.
+Hemp and all of its entities and by-products are so much more than just CBD.
 Hemp has the potential to reduce our waste, support our soil systems, rejuvenate forests, protect resources and our environment.
 As hemp continually gains public support and acceptance into mainstream society, we will reap the benefits.